2023 Solar Incentives Guide for Cedar, IL - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-Solar incentives help mitigate the cost of installing a solar panel system on your home.
-These financial incentives are intended to encourage more homeowners to switch to renewable energy.
+Solar incentives mitigate the cost of installing solar panels on your home.
+These financial incentives are in place to encourage more people to switch to renewable energy.
 Incentives might include things like discounts, cash back or credit on your utility bill each month.
-Some incentives are offered federally, while others are offered by the Illinois government or your specific utility company, county or municipality.
+Some incentives are provided by the federal government, while others are provided by the state of Illinois or your specific utility company, county or municipality.
 You might qualify for any of the following types of solar incentives:

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have some familiarity with.
-One of the incentives many people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
-This is a tax credit for a specified percentage of the cost of your solar system.
+Federal incentives are the type of incentives that you are most likely to have some knowledge of.
+It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
+This is a tax credit that reduces your taxes by a specified percentage of the money you spend installing solar panels.

-In August 2022, the Inflation Reduction Act laid out new provisions for the ITC, now referred to as the Clean Energy Credit.
-The Clean Energy Credit bolsters the current credit, increasing it up to 30% for solar installation projects started after January 1, 2022 and completed by the end of 2032, homeowners can apply for a credit equal to 30% of the total cost.
+The Inflation Reduction Act, passed in August 2022, made some changes to the ITC (as well as retitling it the Clean Energy Credit).
+For solar system installations that begin after January 1, 2022 and are completed by the end of 2032, homeowners can apply for a credit equal to 30% of the total cost.
 The percentage will then decrease annually until the Clean Energy Credit expires in 2035.
 Starting in 2023, the expansion will also make credits for energy storage systems even easier to claim.

 More information about the new Inflation Reduction Act can be found here.
-The best way to learn more about how the new Clean Energy Credit applies to you, reach out to your local Cedar solar installation company.
+The best way to learn more about how the new Clean Energy Credit will apply to you is to get in touch with your local Cedar solar panel installation expert.

 State & Local Solar Incentives